emma-ozanich/emma-ozanich.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm an acoustic scientist using statistics and data analysis to answer interesting questions.
+I'm a scientist using statistics and data analysis to answer interesting questions.
 My research has studied machine learning methods for localizing ocean sound, and I'm currently using R and Python to statistically summarize and interpret the impacts of underwater construction sound on marine wildlife.
 One thing I love about my work are the rare data-driven epiphanies!

-I like to run for fun - on the roads and trails - and am a proud cat owner.
-Both at home and at work, I thrive on finding more efficient ways of getting things done!

-My goal as a data scientist is to build skills and versatility, so I'm studying PostgresSQL and relational databases on freeCodeCamp.
+My goal as a data scientist is to build skills and versatility.
 If you are looking for a scientist who can build, validate, and interpret complex data models and dig into difficult questions -- please send me an email and let's discuss!